Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Abstract

 \section{Abstract}

 { The non-convex nature of trained neural networks has created significant obstacles in their incorporation into optimization models.
-Considering the wide array of applications that this embedding has, the optimization and deep learning communities have dedicated significant efforts to the convexification of trained neural networks.
-Many approaches to date have considered obtaining convex relaxations for each non-linear activation in isolation, which poses limitations in the tightness of the relaxations.
-Anderson et al. (2020) strengthened these relaxations and provided a framework to obtain the convex hull of the graph of a piecewise linear convex activation composed with an affine function; this effectively convexifies activations such as the ReLU together with the affine transformation that precedes it.
+In this context, Anderson et al. (2020) provided a framework to obtain the convex hull of the graph of a piecewise linear convex activation function composed with an affine function; this effectively convexifies activations such as the ReLU together with the affine transformation that precedes it.
 In this article, we contribute to this line of work by developing a recursive formula that yields a tight convexification for the composition of an activation with an affine function for a wide scope of activation functions, namely, convex or ``S-shaped".
-Our approach can be used to efficiently compute separating hyperplanes or determine that none exists in various settings, including non-polyhedral cases.
-We provide computational experiments to test the empirical benefits of these convex approximations. }
+Our approach can be used to efficiently compute separating hyperplanes or determine that none exists in various settings, including non-polyhedral cases. }

 \keywords{neural networks, convex envelopes, non-convex optimization}